dcbuild3r/devpill.me/README.md

 yarn start
 ```

-This site is built using the [Doks](https://github.com/h-enk/doks) [HUGO](https://gohugo.io/) theme, hosted on [Vercel](https://vercel.com/).
+This site is built using the [Doks](https://github.com/h-enk/doks) theme for [HUGO](https://gohugo.io/), hosted on [Vercel](https://vercel.com/).
 Once first iteration is finished will be deployed to IPFS/Arweave and GitHub actions will redeploy on commit to main.